Home Care in East Hampshire and Midhurst

 At Home Instead, we provide a comprehensive range of domiciliary care services designed to help elderly adults maintain their independence and comfort within their own homes.
 Our offerings vary by location but typically include essential services such as companionship, where our Care Professionals engage in conversations, games, and outings, and provide emotional support.
 Personal care services encompass assistance with daily activities like bathing, grooming, and mobility support.
 Day care services offer companionship and engagement during the day, while our home help and housekeeping assistance ensure a clean and organised living environment.
 Overnight care, respite care, and other specialised services are available to meet unique needs.
 Contact your local Home Instead office to learn more about our tailored domiciliary care options.

 Enable your loved ones to continue to live their life with the support of the East Hampshire and Midhurst team.
+If you would like to hear what clients say about us please take a peek at our Home Care verified reviews.
 If you would like more information about our high quality Home Care service, please call us on 01420 543214, or fill out the form below.